MaryamNaveed-bioinfo/Depression-Anxiety-COVID19-ML/README_AI.md

 10. [License](#license)

 ## Project Overview
 This project predicts depression and anxiety risk among the Pakistani population during COVID-19 using survey data collected via the Hospital Anxiety and Depression Scale (HADS).
-Machine Learning models — Logistic Regression and Random Forest — were applied for binary classification of mental health risk.
+Machine Learning models -Logistic Regression and Random Forest — were applied for binary classification of mental health risk.

 This project demonstrates:
 - Data preprocessing and cleaning